-Distance shown in Table E5.1; and of vehicles, having regard to: b. rail level crossings must comply with AS1742.7 Manual of uniform traffic control devices - Railway crossings, Standards Association of Australia. frequency of the traffic generated by the use;(b) the frequency of use of the road or rail network;
+Distance shown in Table E5.1: and , 3 3 b. rail level crossings must comply with AS1742.7 Manual of uniform traffic control devices - Railway crossings, Standards Association of Australia. frequency of the traffic generated by the use; (b) the frequency of use of the road or rail network;